 <string name="frx_apps_permission_message_with_cal">Next, allow Android Auto to easily work with navigation, music, calls, messages, calendar, and voice commands.</string>

 <string name="missing_permissions_notification_big_text">Tap to give Android Auto access to your calendars.</string>

 <string name="missing_permissions_notification_text">Tap to give Android Auto access to your calendars.</string>

 <string name="permission_calendar_description">Allows access to all your calendars within Android Auto</string>

-Simply stated, Auto will be able to read your calendars and suggest directions to your next appointment.
+Simply stated, Auto will be able to access your calendars and suggest directions to your next appointment.
 Unfortunately, that's about as much as we can get from the new lines.
-Most of them are spent asking for permission to access calendars, and there's nothing relating to the interface.
-There's nothing to indicate if users can turn certain calendars on or off, which would cut down on the noise of shared calendars, and is already demonstrated in the companion app for Android Wear.
+Most of them are spent asking for permission to access calendars, and there's nothing relating to the interface or whether users can turn certain calendars on or off.
+Of course, that would be important to cut down on the noise of shared calendars, and is already demonstrated in the companion app for Android Wear.

 While it's not spelled out, I think it's safe to assume appointment suggestions will be presented as cards in the main feed.
 It's also possible they may appear in the screen for navigation.

-I'm reluctant to guess how long it will be until this launches, especially since the Auto team may run this feature through multiple testing stages.
+I'm reluctant to guess how long it will be until this launches, especially since the Auto team surely has to be more cautious with introducing functionality.
 Seeing as the majority of strings are only asking for permissions and have almost nothing to do with customization or interface elements, I suspect the feature is incomplete in this version, or it may be dependent on another app to deliver the missing pieces.

 The APK is signed by Google and upgrades your existing app.
 The cryptographic signature guarantees that the file is safe to install and was not tampered with in any way.
 Rather than wait for Google to push this download to your devices, which can take days, download and install it just like any other APK.